 Physically mark areas of confirmed moisture-containing materials to include “Damp” areas and “Wet” areas for remediation work with different color marking agents.

 General Condition: Inspect all areas for signs of leaks and/or deterioration.

-Walls: Inspect for deterioration, missing mortar and stains in walls indicating possible leaks and check for cracking, splits and mortar integrity.
+Walls: Inspect for deterioration, missing mortar and stains in walls indicating possible leaks and check for cracks, splits and mortar integrity.
 Mark and document for replacement any damaged, loose or cracked areas.
 Caulk joints if necessary.

 Roof Edge, Coping Caps or Gravel-Stop as seen from surface-level: Document and mark any broken, missing or deteriorated areas.
 Visually check for unfastened surfaces or wind-damaged uplifts in cleat areas or mortar joint damage at junctions.

-Fascia: Inspect all surfaces for deterioration, wind-damage, overlap and alignment faults or sealant failures.
+Fascia: Inspect all surfaces for deterioration, wind damage, overlap and alignment faults or sealant failures.

 Exterior drainage conductors and collector box units, emergency overflow drainage, scuppers and the runoff management controls including sewer junctions or exterior runoff and retention ponds: verify all connections and joints appear watertight, fasteners are secure and emergency drainage appears unused.